 Theater seit den 1990er Jahren, eds.
 Friedemann Kreuder and Sabine Sörgel (Tübingen: Francke, 2008).

 Essays in Edited Volumes

 “The Global Politics of Faustin Linyekula's Dance Theatre: From Congo to Berlin and back via Brussels and Avignon.”
 Eds.
 Gabriele Brandstetter and Holger Hartung.
 Moving Across Borders.
 Performing Translation, Intervention, Participation.
-Bielefeld: Transcript, forthcoming.
+Bielefeld: Transcript, 2017.

 “Transnationalism and Contemporary African Dance: Faustin Linyekula.”
 Eds.
 Gabriele Klein and Sandra Noeth.
 Emerging Bodies: The Performance of Worldmaking in Dance and Choreography.
 Bielefeld: Transcript Verlag, 2011. pp. 83-93.